guikarai/PE-LinuxONE/index.md

 processor 0: version = FF,  identification = 233EF7,  machine = 3906
 processor 1: version = FF,  identification = 233EF7,  machine = 3906
 ```
-#### Installing libica 3.0
+#### Installing libica
-To make use of the libica hardware support for cryptographic functions, you must install the libica version 3.0 package.
+To make use of the libica hardware support for cryptographic functions, you must install the libica.
 Obtain the current libica version from your distribution provider for automated installation.
 Please issue the following command:
 ```
 root@crypt06:~# sudo apt-get install libica-utils
 ```